 Let the striking colors of these graceful fish amaze you as you explore the waters.
 Listen for the clicking of nearby dolphins as they’re known to make an appearance now and again, too.
 Creole Rock is also known for being an incredible night diving destination, where you have the opportunity to view sea life such as octopus and a variety of slumbering fish.

 Swim through a maze of vibrant coral on this scuba dive located in the rich underwater playground of Simpson Bay’s Man of War Shoal Marine protected area.
-The Maze is a popular dive spot that stretches 50 feet below the surface and features canyons lined with beautiful coral and tropical marine fauna.
+One of the best diving spots in the world, The Maze stretches 50 feet below the surface and features canyons lined with beautiful coral and tropical marine fauna.

 It’s also a popular place for sea life, as eagle rays, moray eels, parrotfish, grouper, frogfish, and trumpetfish frequent this gorgeous underwater site.
 You may even have a good chance of seeing friendly sea turtles while exploring the labyrinth-like reef.